 Along with the Plan, the Corporation also sponsors the Martin Marietta Materials, Inc. Savings and Investment Plan, a defined contribution plan for hourly employees.
-If participants change their employment status between salaried and hourly during the year, their account balances are transferred into the corresponding Plan.
-For the year ended December 31, 2011, approximately \$297,000 was transferred into the Plan from the hourly plan.
+If participants change their employment status between salaried and hourly during the year, their account balances are transferred into the corresponding plan.
+For the year ended December 31, 2013, \$107,000 was transferred from the hourly plan to the Plan.